Registration opens soon (Feb 17)!

 Join the waitlist:

-For 2019, you are eligible to receive free registration to the camp if your household qualifies for the National School Breakfast and Lunch Program for Pennsylvania.
+You are eligible to receive free registration to the camp if your household qualifies for the National School Breakfast and Lunch Program for Pennsylvania.
 The eligibility guidelines are based strictly on household income and can be found

 at https://www.benefits.gov/benefit/2013.
 We are no longer offering free registration based on school district or minority status.
 This